 The process of expungement is complicated, but something that anyone with a past conviction should consider, especially if the conviction is interfering with your business or leisurely travel plans.
 The difficulty surrounding the expungement process is that it is not set in stone.
 Because expungement hearings are handled by both the Minnesota Supreme Court as well as the Minnesota Court of Appeals, there are constant updates and changes to the legal proceeding.
 This is why it is very important to contact a criminal defense attorney if you are considering expungement.
 The process can take around four months to complete if done appropriately.
 Many factors determine your ability to have your conviction erased and these factors need to be addressed with aggressive legal defense in order to make a difference to your case.

-To further discuss your specific immigration situation, call 612-874-6109 or contact us by e-mail.
-We are happy to help clients and offer a free initial consultation at our Minneapolis, Minnesota, office.
+To further discuss your specific immigration situation, call 612-874-6109 or contact our Minneapolis, Minnesota, office by e-mail.
+We will discuss your concerns during a confidential consultation.